rentaflop/rentaflop-miner/README.md

 1. A discrete Nvidia graphics card from the last several years (10, 20, or 30 series)
 1. About 3GB free storage
-1. An Internet connection with the ability to run Universal Plug and Play (UPnP)
 1. HiveOS

-Most consumer routers support UPnP out of the box.
 If you're not currently running HiveOS, we recommend getting an inexpensive 8GB flash drive and following the GPU instructions [here](https://hiveon.com/install/) to create a bootable USB.
 We like this route because it allows you to separate mining from personal business.
 You can boot the USB when you want to mine and boot your other drive when you want to do gaming or use your graphics card(s) otherwise.